Managing side effects

 For information specific to some of the common symptoms and side

-effects of cancer and cancer treatments, see below.
+effects of cancer and cancer treatments, please

 Coping with a small appetite